 How James Herriot inspired The Yorkshire Shepherdess

-Amanda Owen, better known as The Yorkshire Shepherdess, on why James Herriot’s books will always have pride of place on her bookshelves.
+Amanda Owen, better known as The Yorkshire Shepherdess, on why James Herriot’s books, which are set in Yorkshire, will always have pride of place on her bookshelves.

 James Herriot’s books have had a lasting and profound effect upon my life.
 I have read all of his books from cover to cover and still dip back into them in an occasional quieter moment.